 Date enacted or revised:

 C. Associate Professor to ProfessorTo be eligible for promotion from associate professor to the rank of Professor, a faculty member must have earned the appropriate doctorate or terminal degree in the teaching field or related teaching field from a regionally accredited institution, and must have held the rank of associate professor for at least five years.
 The faculty member must have demonstrated excellence and above average APR scores since the previous promotion.
 In addition, the faculty must have demonstrated a strong record of scholarly/creative achievement since the previous promotion and must have achieved consistent satisfactory Performance Level ratings each year.
-Faculty considered for the rank of professor must demonstrate exceptionally skilled performance in teaching, supervising, or in otherwise carrying out the duties of his/her position.
+Faculty considered for the rank of professor must demonstrate exceptionally skilled performance in teaching, supervising, publication, service, or in otherwise carrying out the duties of his/her position.
 Furthermore, the faculty member must have indicated continued professional growth and development by participation in the activities of the various professional associations of his/her discipline and by publications or comparable scholarly achievements.
 Collegiality is also considered in promotion decisions.

+II.
 Guidelines for the Evaluation of Candidates for PromotionProfessional accomplishments should be measured in proportion to the support opportunities (e.g., reassigned time, sabbaticals, grants, travel to professional meetings, graduate assistant support, etc.) that are available.
 For example, all candidates should demonstrate excellence in teaching; in addition, a faculty member who receives reassigned time may be expected to achieve higher levels of scholarly productivity than one who has responsibility for a full teaching load of 12 credit hours per semester.

 Candidates for promotion should provide evidence of professional achievement which is truly outstanding and significant to the discipline and supportive of the University mission.
-Achievement of a level of distinction or that which sets itself apart from the ordinary or the merely acceptable, should be evidenced.
-Candidates who do not meet the criteria should not receive a positive recommendation for promotion to a higher rank.
+Achievement which sets itself apart from the ordinary or the merely acceptable should be evidenced.
+Candidates who do not meet the criteria will not receive a positive recommendation for promotion to a higher rank.

-Submission of the FileThe candidate for promotion should seek advice from the department head and may choose to consult with the dean regarding eligibility for promotion.
+A. Submission of the FileThe candidate for promotion should seek advice from the department head and may choose to consult with the dean regarding eligibility for promotion.
 Requests for promotion are submitted in the spring semester according to the information indicated on the Academic Calendar.
-Promotion candidates must provide a letter of request and supporting materials covering at least the four most recent years of his/her current rank.
+Promotion candidates must provide a letter of request and supporting materials covering at least the five most recent years of his/her current rank.
 The letter should not be longer than two single spaced typewritten pages.

 The candidate must submit to the department head a review file which contains at least the following:

-- Concise narrative summary presenting the candidate's basis for requesting consideration for promotion, not to exceed three pages.
-The candidate should clearly state and justify the level of achievement (excellence, distinction, and adequacy relative to approved departmental guidelines) on which he/she believes the categories of Teaching/Job Performance and Scholarly and Professional Activity should be judged.
+- Concise narrative summary presenting the candidate's basis for requesting consideration for promotion, not to exceed two pages.
+The candidate should clearly state achievement and recognition (relative to approved departmental guidelines) on which he/she believes the APR results and the teaching, scholarship, and service should be judged.
 The information submitted should apply to achievements since the most recent promotion or since hired if requesting promotion for the first time.

 - Current and complete curriculum vitae (resume).

-Department Head Evaluation of Candidate for PromotionThe department head's evaluation of the categories for promotion should be founded primarily upon a definite, objective and fair interpretation of the individual's review file.
+C. Department Head Evaluation of Candidate for PromotionThe department head's evaluation of the candidate for promotion should be founded primarily upon a definite, objective and fair interpretation of the individual's review file.
 The evaluation shall not be tainted by undocumented or hearsay evidence.
-The department may request additional supporting information as well as an interview with the candidate.
-The department head will make the recommendation based on his/her evaluation of the candidate's performance in producing scholarly activity, contribution to the discipline, and teaching.
+The department head may request additional supporting information as well as an interview with the candidate.
+The department head will make the recommendation based on his/her evaluation of the candidate's performance in producing scholarly activity, contributing to the discipline, teaching/classroom performance, service, and collegiality.
 The department head will forward the signed departmental faculty recommendation along with the discussions relevant to the recommendation to the dean, and will forward the signed department head’s recommendation to the dean of the college.